binarybottle/optimize_layouts/README.md

       raw_position_scores_file: "data/comfort/key_comfort_estimates.csv"
       raw_position_pair_scores_file: "data/comfort/key_pair_comfort_estimates.csv"
   ```
-The script detects different distribution types and applies appropriate methods.
-For example, in a keyboard layout optimization problem:
-  - Item & position scores: Robust scaling (1st-99th percentile clipping)
-  - Item-pair scores: Heavy-tailed distribution → square root transformation
-  - Position-pair scores: Symmetric distribution → standard min-max scaling

   Required optimization variables:
       - items_to_assign: items to arrange in positions_to_assign
       - positions_to_assign: available positions
   Optional:
       - items_assigned: items already assigned to positions
       - positions_assigned: positions that are already filled
       - items_to_constrain: subset of items_to_assign
         to arrange every way within positions_to_constrain
       - positions_to_constrain: subset of positions_to_assign
         to constrain the possible assignment of items_to_constrain

 ## Scoring system
 Layouts are scored based on normalized item and item-pair scores